bnbinder/skylanders-autonomous-chooser/README.md

 The sequel to the beloved "Skylanders: Autonomous Adventure" is finally here!
 Introducing "Skylanders: Autonomous Chooser", the newest installment to the "Skylanders: Autonomous" series.
 In this exciting and useless installment, you can now assign a certain autonomous command group as your autonomous command group with skylanders! <br>

-need to download code from the "arduino skylanders roborio code" repo onto the arduino all you need is a few skylanders, an arduino, an arduino rfid reader, a roborio, an led, and you should be good.<br>
+need to download code from the "arduino skylanders roborio code" repo onto the arduino<br>

+all you need is a few skylanders, an arduino, an arduino rfid reader, a roborio, an led, and you should be good.<br>

 notes: <br>